dayseanm04/network/CCNA/Configure-and-Verify-DHCP-Snooping/task-config/Task4-Resolve-DHCP-Snooping-IP-Assignment-Failure.md

-# 🛠️ Task 4 – Fix-DHCP-Snooping-Option-82-Issue
+# 🛠️ Task 4 – Fix DHCP Snooping Option 82 Issue

 ## 📌 Objective
 Fix the DHCP Snooping issue that prevents **PC1** from receiving an IP address.